11 Reasons to File a Tax Return Even If You Don't Have To

 As with the other credits we've mentioned, the health coverage credit is refundable.
 So, if you can claim the credit, you'll want to file a tax return just to claim the credit, even if you're not required to file a return.
 By doing so, you can get a federal income tax refund check sent to you.

 As with the premiums tax credit, the health coverage credit can be paid in advance.
+If you received advance payments last year, you must file a 2021 tax return.
 That also means that your refund will be smaller (or eliminated) if the advance credit payments are greater than your actual allowable credit.
-There's no suspension of 2020 excess payments of the health coverage credit like there is for the premium tax credit.

 Credits for Sick and Family Leave

-Many employers were required to provide paid sick and family leave in 2020 for workers affected by COVID-19.
-However, to shift most of the financial burden for paid leave off the employer's back, tax credits were also made available to reimburse employers for some of the cost.
-Self-employed people who couldn't work because of the coronavirus got similar refundable tax credits, too.
+Many employers provided paid sick and family leave in 2021 for workers affected by COVID-19.
+However, to shift most of the financial burden for paid leave off the employer's back, tax credits were also made available to reimburse employers for some of the cost of leave taken through September 30, 2021.
+Self-employed people who couldn't work because of certain COVID-related circumstances got similar refundable tax credits, too.

-The credits are generally equivalent to the amount of qualified sick or family leave wages the self-employed person would have received if he or she were an employee of an employer.
-To be eligible for the 2020 self-employment credits, you must have regularly carried on a trade or business during 2020 and been eligible to receive sick or family leave wages if you had been an employee of an employer (other than yourself).
-Complete Form 7202 to calculate the credit amount.
+The credits are generally equivalent to the amount of qualified sick or family leave wages the self-employed person would have received if he or she were an employee.
+To be eligible for the 2021 self-employment credits, you must have regularly carried on a trade or business during the year and been eligible to receive sick or family leave wages if you had been an employee of an employer (other than yourself).
+The sick and family leave credits are different depending on whether the leave was taken before or after April 1, 2021.
+Complete Form 7202 to calculate the credit amounts.

-People who paid household employment taxes might also be able to claim a refundable credit for a portion of any sick or family leave wages you paid that were related to the coronavirus.
-The amount of this credit is shown on Schedule H, Line 8e.
+People who paid household employment taxes might also be able to claim refundable credits for a portion of any sick or family leave wages they paid that were related to COVID-19.
+The 2021 credit amounts are shown on Schedule H, Lines 8e and 8f.